yuecideng/Open3D/docs/tutorial/data/index.rst

 When a dataset object is instantiated, the corresponding data will be downloaded in `${data_root}/download/prefix/` and extracted or copied to `${data_root}/extract/prefix/`.
 If the extracted data directory exists, the files will be used without validation.
-If it does not exists, and the valid downloaded file exists, the data will be extracted from the downloaded file.
-If downloaded file does not exists, or validates against the provided MD5, it will be re-downloaded.
+If it does not exist, and the valid downloaded file exists, the data will be extracted from the downloaded file.
+If the downloaded file does not exist or validates against the provided MD5, it will be re-downloaded.

 After the data is downloaded and extracted, the dataset object will NOT